venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/troubleshooting-errors.md

 `There was a failure executing the send pipeline: "[!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]2XPipelines.[!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)]2XSendPipeline" Source: "[!INCLUDE[btsCoName](../../includes/btsconame-md.md)].Solutions.[!INCLUDE[btaBTAHL71.3abbrevnonumber](../../includes/btabtahl71-3abbrevnonumber-md.md)].HL72fAsm" Send Port: "<*host name: port number*>" Reason: Message does not contain a part with name MSHSegment.`

-**Possible Cause** : The receiving application does not respond with an Acknowledgment and [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] is expecting a response from the receiving application.
+<strong>Possible Cause</strong> : The receiving application does not respond with an Acknowledgment and [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] is expecting a response from the receiving application.

 **Resolution** : This is by design, and you can ignore the error message.